-Additional mitigation measures described in the CNVMP are listed in Table 20.
-The additional mitigation measures to be adopted for airborne noise are identified in Table 21...
-The additional mitigation measures for construction vibration are identified in Table 22.
+Additional mitigation measures described in the CNVF and CNVMP are listed in Table 20.
+The additional mitigation measures for airborne noise are shown in Table 21.
+The additional mitigation measures for construction vibration are shown in Table 22.

 Mitigation/Management Measure Abbreviation

-Communication (Category 1) 1 CO1
+Communication (Category 1) CO1

-Communication (Category 2) 2 CO2
+Communication (Category 2) CO2

-Respite Offer 3 RO
+Respite Offer RO

 Alternative Accommodation AltA

 Agreement with Owners AO